F1 Grand Prix Cruises: An Ultimate Guide

 The Spanish Grand Prix is the traditional curtain-raiser to kick off the European race season, and it does so in style.
 The race has become a staple in the F1 calendar, with the first race being held over a century ago in 1913.
 The F1 Circuit de Barcelona-Catalunya is located in Montmelo, and has been home to the Spanish F1 Grand Prix since 1991.

-The Barcelona-Catalunya race circuit is located approximately 30 minutes outside of the bustling city centre in Montmelo, and is accessible via train, bus transfer or hire car from the city centre.
+The Barcelona-Catalunya race circuit is located approximately 30 minutes outside of the bustling city centre in Montmelo, and is accessible via train, bus transfer, or hire car from the city centre.
 The city is easy and convenient to explore.
-Its proximity to Barcelona also makes it convenient for those on a cruise that stops off in this awe-inspiring city; with many cruises offering one or two night stays, giving you a chance to enjoy the Barcelona Grand Prix and a cruise either side of it.
+Its proximity to Barcelona also makes it convenient for those on a cruise that stops off in this awe-inspiring city, with many cruises offering one or two-night stays, giving you a chance to enjoy the Barcelona Grand Prix and a cruise either side of it.

 Two Spanish drivers have won the Spanish Grand Prix: